Testing Is a Social Activity — Not a Solo Act

 What I learned as the first (and only) tester in a startup

-I didn’t read this quote in a book.
-I lived it.
+I didn’t read this idea in a book.

 Just a team of engineers who had never worked with a tester before.